AutomaticCraftingTable/traefik-environment/readme.md

 ## Docker

-A docker network `traefik-proxy-blumilk-local` will be created if it does not exist.
+A docker network `traefik-proxy-vama-local` will be created if it does not exist.

 # Using the environment with your project